OctopusDeploy/blog/blog/2020-10/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 Pulumi combines the power of Infrastructure-as-code and general-purpose programming to make Infrastructure-as-software.
 It's a way to write code as you normally would in Go, Python, JavaScript, etc. and create infrastructure-as-code.

-In this blog post, you're going to create a new Go (Golang) Pulumi project and deploy the code via Octopus Deploy to create an Azure resource group.
+In this blog post, you're going to create an Azure resource group using a Pulumi project written in Go (Golang) and deploy it with Octopus Deploy.

 ## Prerequisites